Praveen76/Data-Science-Mini-Projects/README.md

 5. [House-Prices Prediction: Advanced Regression Techniques](https://github.com/Praveen76/House-Prices--Advanced-Regression-Techniques): Applies advanced regression techniques to predict house prices with 80 input features.
 6. [Bike Sharing demand Mini-Project](https://github.com/Praveen76/Bike-Sharing-Algorithm): Optimizes bike-sharing systems through advanced algorithms, leveraging data-driven approaches for distribution and user experience improvement.

+## Computer Science Projects:

+1. [Introduction to OpenMP](https://github.com/Praveen76/Introduction-to-OpenMP): This repository provides an introduction to using OpenMP for parallelization in Python.
+The notebook demonstrates how to implement multiprocessing using OpenMP, along with the necessary concepts and examples.

+2. [OOPs in Python](https://github.com/Praveen76/Oops-in-Python) : This repository demonstrates the general structure of classes in Object-Oriented Programming (OOP) using Python.
+It aims to help you learn how to build your own classes, specialized to your needs.

+3. [Parallel Programming with MPI](https://github.com/Praveen76/Parallel-programming-with-MPI) : This repository demonstrates the implementation of standard message-passing algorithms using MPI (Message Passing Interface).
+It aims to help you understand the basics of point-to-point communication, blocking and non-blocking communication, and collective communication, along with their impact on program performance.

+4. [Time Complexity Analysis](https://github.com/Praveen76/Time-Complexity-Analysis): This repository contains a Jupyter Notebook that demonstrates the concept of computational complexity, focusing on time complexity and Big-O notation.
+It aims to help you understand these fundamental concepts and determine the time complexity of given algorithms.

+5. [Monitoring Resources Using Psutil](https://github.com/Praveen76/Monitoring-resources-using-Psutil): This repository demonstrates how to monitor various resources of your device using the psutil package in Python.
+This includes monitoring CPU, GPU, memory, disks, network, and sensors.
+Additionally, it explores the multiprocessing package to evaluate the advantages of parallelism in resource monitoring.

 ##